adetorojeremiahfadesayo/Conform/README.md

 ---

-## Deep Dive: ClickHouse — The Real-Time Financial Accountant
+ ClickHouse, The Real-Time Financial Accountant

 Why did CONFORM choose ClickHouse for the **ClickHouse Partner Track**?